 Intensive education programme

 Environmental education charity, ecoACTIVE, are working on our behalf to deliver an intensive educational programme of waste prevention and recycling sessions in two schools in each north London borough.
 The project runs over the autumn and spring terms, covering topics of food waste reduction, textiles reuse/recycling and waste electrical and electronic equipment reuse/recycling.
 Schools chose from a range of session types, which include waste audits, school ‘swishing’ (or clothes swapping) events, assemblies or parent coffee mornings.
 Evaluation of the project is carried out using a quiz, given to pupils before, and again, after the sessions and a staff questionnaire.

 Compost Crusaders shows

 For the last two years, we have marked Compost Awareness Week by offering free shows to two primary schools in each of the north London boroughs (see photo above).
 Theatre company Circus Takeaway delivered the ‘Compost Crusaders’ performances, which explained the science of the composting process and the ‘do’s’ and ‘don’ts’ of composting - all in a fun and interactive way.
 Pupils took home a fun activity leaflet, which provided information to parents about composting and how to obtain a compost bin or wormery.

 Feedback about the performances was entirely positive, gained via a feedback questionnaire for staff and a follow-up workshop for pupils was held later in the year.

 There are a number of tools and resources available to schools on the theme of waste prevention or sustainability.
-Visit our Teaching resources page for more information.
-You may find the following links useful:
+For more information visit our Teaching resources page or visit any of the following websites: